 I love to see how easy it is to share and see what others are doing.
 I feel like it is making our world of food a stronger community.
 Food is about bringing people together at a table.
 My challenge to everyone is, what is that majestic moment that you can bring to that table.

-Where do you get your inspiration for the dishes at Spoon and Stable and Bellacour?
+Where do you get your inspiration for the dishes at Spoon and Stable and Bellecour?

 Inspiration comes from everything.
-The food at Sppon and Stable I’d consider modern American, and the food we serve at Bellacour I’d consider very much French and very much a part of my heart.
-Even though I great up an Irish American, I think, you know, I’m actually French.
+The food at Spoon and Stable I’d consider modern American, and the food we serve at Bellecour I’d consider very much French and very much a part of my heart.
+Even though I grew up an Irish American, I think, you know, I’m actually French.

 What goes into a meal?

 When we’re thinking about a dish, we’re not just thinking about the food.
 We’re thinking about the aesthetics of the plating, we’re thinking about how the guest is going to eat it, about what sort of memory it might invoke for them.
 Because for me, while food should be a delicious experience, we try to figure out a way to make it a soulful experience.
 By doing so, we have to be more creative with our thought process, so we take inspiration from everywhere.